Welcome to Our Matcha Journey

 Now, we introduce to you two exceptional Matchas to savor at home:

 Ceremonial Grade - A meticulously chosen ceremonial Matcha with a smooth, hazelnut, umami, and naturally sweet finish, complemented by a hint of bitterness for complexity.
-Notes of umami, savory, and natural sweetness make it perfect as a pure drinking tea.
+Notes of umami, savory, and natural sweetness make it perfect as an everyday pure drinking Matcha.

 Sift.

-This process is simple, scoop the desired amount of Matcha into a mesh strainer.
-Using a chashaku (matcha spoon) gently push the matcha powder through until it is all gone.
+This process is simple — scoop the desired amount of Matcha into a mesh strainer and use a chashaku (matcha spoon) to gently push the matcha powder through until it is all gone.

 Water.

 This is VERY crucial ingredient for preparing Matcha.
 Temperature DOES MATTER!
-Never use boiling water for Matcha because you will “burn” this beautiful tea producing a dark murky and bitter flavor.
+Never use boiling water for Matcha because you will “burn” this beautiful tea producing a bitter flavor.

 Whisk.

 After pouring your water into your chawan (tea bowl).
-Using warm water presoak your chasen (bamboo whisk) for a few seconds.
-In a circular motion using your chasen gently scrape the bowl of any residue matcha powder.
+Using warm water, presoak your chasen (bamboo whisk) for a minute.
+In a circular motion, using your chasen, gently scrape the bowl of any residue matcha powder.
 Begin to whisk as if you are writing out the letter “M” or “W”.
 Avoid harshly scraping the bottom of the chawan.
-Start slowly, then gradually whisk faster until the matcha is frothed.
+Start slowly, then gradually, whisk faster and vigorous for 15-20 seconds, or until the matcha is frothed.
 It should have a rich vibrant emerald green layer of foam.

 While there are many methods in whisking matcha, most commonly is the “W” or “M” pattern.
 We recommend finding a method that works for you.
-Some people may use electric milk frother but we believe using a chasen is the best.
+Some people may use electric milk frothers but we believe using a traditional chasen is the best.

 Finish.